jasongoodwin/authentikat-jwt/README.md

 The first part of the token is the header.
 The header contains info needed to understand the content of the key.

-- alg: It contains the algorith used for the Signature - in the example case, HMAC SHA-256 .
+- alg: It contains the algorithm used for the signature - in the example case, HMAC SHA-256.
 - typ: It contains an optional typ (mimeType) field - default containing "JWT" to indicate this is a Json Web Token.
 - cty: It can also contain a content type ("cty") field, This field, if used, could indicate that the content is another token.
 (This feature is not currently supported.)